fcarvalllho/vuegeta/README.md

 ```
 "So...
 Are insects like you looking for me ?
 The incredible Vuegeta ?
 Feel flattered for I let you use my aewesome components.
 I'm a powerfull and pround framework who wants to face every kind of projects!"
 ```
 ![Vegeta SSJ Blue](https://media.giphy.com/media/gL3su1PaUqC9EBa5zK/source.gif)

 ## About
 ```
 *Vuegeta is a component based framework using vuejs
-*The goal it's to help you to create awesome admin dashboards using Bulma as the stylesheet.
+*The goal it is to help you to create awesome admin dashboards using Bulma as the stylesheet.
-*The main idead it's to keep cleaning, lite and fast!
+*The main idea is to keep cleaning, lite and fast!
 ```
 I hope you enjoy it! =)